amandavruiz/python-practice/README.md

 - How to apply the modulo operator (%) to check if a number is even or odd
 - How to use conditional statements (if, else) for decision-making
 - How to handle errors using try/except and the ValueError except

+---

+# 3rd day - Calculator
+## Topics learned
+- How to perform basic mathematical operations using +, -, * and /
+- How to replace characters in strings using the replace() method (comma to dot)
+- How to convert strings to floats using float()
+- How to prevent division by zero using conditionals